jkriege2/JKQtPlotter/README.md

-# JKQTPLotter - A Qt Plotting Library
+# JKQTPlotter - A Qt Plotting Library
 This is an extensive library of function/data plotter classes for Qt (>= 4.7, tested with Qt up to 5.11).

 This software is licensed under the term of the [GNU Lesser General Public License 2.1 (LGPL 2.1)](./LICENSE) or above.

 ## Main Features
-- 2D Plotter class (JKQTPLotter)
+- 2D Plotter class (JKQTPlotter)
   - high-quality plotting
   - no other dependencies than Qt >=4.7 (compatible with Qt 5.xx)
   - highly customizable axes/grids (linear/log, date/time, custom ticks ...)